 performance (which can persist for up to 4 hours after rehydration takes place).

-plasma volume is an important piece of an
+plasma volume is a key component of the

 Hydration and Performance - is total volume replacement necessary?

-been changing over the last half century.
+changed over the last 50 years.
 Work from the 1960s through the late 1980s

-supported complete fluid replacement as the goal to maximize endurance performance.
+touted complete fluid replacement as the goal for maximize endurance performance.
 This

-Position Stand that urged at least the full replacement of sweat loss during exercise.
+Position Stand which urged the full replacement of sweat loss during exercise.

 But then things started to shift.
-Based on more in depth studies and observations of
+Based on additional studies and observations of

 real life performance, the ACSM revised its recommendations on fluid replacement in